astro-informatics/src_flaglet/README.rst

     pip install pyflaglet
     pip list

-or alternatively from source by first compiling the C++ code and running
+or alternatively from source by first compiling the C code and running

 .. code-block:: bash